tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 * What would be the definition of sequenceA over a list?
 ----------

+## Bringing it all together!

-We can also parse a tree using a very similar idea!
+We can also parse a tree using a very similar idea as traversing over a list!

 Recall from earlier in this section: